ga4gh/data-security/AAI/AAIConnectProfile.md

-In particular, this specification introduces a JSON Web Token ([JWT] (#relevant-specifications)) syntax for an access token to enable an OIDC provider (called an OIDC broker) to embed some key claims to the access token and to enable a downstream access token consumer (called a Claims Clearinghouse) to locate the OIDC broker’s userinfo endpoint for requesting the rest of the claims.
+In particular, this specification introduces a JSON Web Token ([JWT] (#relevant-specifications)) syntax for an access token to enable an OIDC provider (called an OIDC broker) to embed some key claims to the access token and to enable a downstream access token consumer (called a Claim Clearinghouse) to locate the OIDC broker’s userinfo endpoint for requesting the rest of the claims.
 This specification is suggested to be used together with others that specify the syntax and semantics of the claims exchanged.